Alxandr/master-thesis/src/chapter-4/solvable.md

-The reason why this is better than simply cutting internet access and running everything locally is the fact that most people nowdays has smartphones that can be used as wireless accesspoints.
+The reason why this is better than simply cutting internet access and running everything locally is the fact that most people nowdays has smartphones that can be used as wireless access points.
 But not many people have computers capable of connecting to two different wireless networks at the same time.
 The other part of the puzzle is that by forcing all the students to connect through a single router, all of them can be given the same public IP address.
-This would mean that we can validate on the server that the students are in fact connecting though the restricted network (instead of just using the cellphones as a router).
+This would mean that we can validate on the server that the students are in fact connecting through the restricted network (instead of just using the cell phones as a router).

 Next, the LMS needs to be designed in such a way that it can notice when